quantum-elixir/quantum-core/README.md

 end
 ```

-Then, add Quantum to the list of applications in your `mix.exs' file:
+Then, add Quantum to the list of applications in your `mix.exs` file:

 ```elixir
 def application do